-- For Name (Common Name), enter a title for your certificate.
-In many cases, this should be simply a human-readable label.
+- Name (Common Name): A human-readable title for your certificate.
+This name must be unique to differentiate the certificate from others on the network, which could include the public internet.
 It is not recommended that you use your DNS name as the common name.
 However, some certificate authorities may require that you do use your fully qualified DNS name for backward compatibility.
 Contact your certificate authority for details.
-This name must be unique to differentiate the certificate from others on the network.
-Be aware that this network could include the public internet.

-In Subject Alternative Names, list the fully qualified domain name for each DNS A-record which resolves to your BeyondTrust Appliance (e.g., access.example.com).
+- Subject Alternative Names: A list of the fully qualified domain names for each DNS A-record which resolves to your B Series Appliance (e.g., access.example.com).
 After entering each subject alternative name (SAN), click the Add button.

 A SAN lets you protect multiple hostnames with a single SSL certificate.
 A DNS address could be a fully qualified domain name, such as access.example.com, or it could be a wildcard domain name, such as *.example.com.
 A wildcard domain name covers multiple subdomains, such as access.example.com, remote.example.com, and so forth.
 If you are going to use multiple hostnames for your site that are not covered by a wildcard certificate, be sure to define those as additional SANs.